kajstof/WeatherSensors/README.md

 - getdata?deviceId=dockan&date=2019-01-10&sensor=temperature
 - getdata?deviceId=dockan&date=2019-01-10

+## Unit Tests

+At this moment there is only one class covered by Unit Tests: [MeasurementFileNameGeneratorTests.cs](https://github.com/kajstof/WeatherSensors/blob/master/WeatherSensors.Tests/MeasurementFileNameGeneratorTests.cs)

 ### MeasurementManagerService.cs

 * (34, 16) // TODO - Rewrite this method with ChainOfResponsibility pattern (or pipes)